Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Acknowledgments

 \section{Acknowledgments}

-{The authors thank Domingo Morales, Carmen Cadarso-Su\'arez, J.N.K.\ Rao, Gauri Datta, Jiming Jiang, Mar\'{\i}a-Jos\'e Lombard\'{\i}a and Wenceslao Gonz\'alez-Manteiga for helpful discussion.
-This work has been carried while the first and second author were employed at the University of Göttingen, Germany.
-They also gratefully acknowledge the funding by the German Research Association (DFG) via Research Training Group 1644 ``Scaling Problems in Statistics." }
+{The authors thank Domingo Morales, Carmen Cadarso-Su\'arez, Jiming Jiang, Mar\'{\i}a-Jos\'e Lombard\'{\i}a and Wenceslao Gonz\'alez-Manteiga for helpful discussion.
+This work has been carried out while the first two authors were employed at the University of Göttingen, Germany.
+They also acknowledge the funding by the German Research Association (DFG) via Research Training Group 1644 ``Scaling Problems in Statistics''; the last author acknowledges financial support from the Swiss National Science Foundation, project 200021-192345.}